TMLoew/Philosophy-Club-St.-Gallen-Website/README.md

 # Philosophy Club St. Gallen – Website

 What it is: a simple HTML/CSS/JS site hosted on GitHub Pages, code in GitHub.
 No database.
-Site files now live in `docs/` (GitHub Pages is configured to deploy from that folder).
+Site files now live in `docs/` (GitHub Pages is configured to deploy from that folder; the `CNAME` file sits inside `docs/` for the custom domain).

 ## Who updates what
 - Current board: edit `docs/about-us.html` and replace photos in `docs/images/board/`.